OHI-Northeast/ne-prep/prep/bio/spp/readme.md

 - `create_scored_rasters.Rmd` creates individual species rasters with cell values equal to the risk score.
 These rasters are aggregated to create a single regional species risk (or conservation status) map `data/spp_status_risk.tif`
 - `debug_land_cells.Rmd` was used to determine why we were seeing some species cells show up over land.
 In the end, these are bird ranges and removed within the analysis.
 - `get_spp_historical_status.Rmd` gets previous statuses for IUCN species and saves the file `iucn_spp_historical_status.csv`.
 This is not currently used in the goal model but could be if we change how we incorporate trend.
+- `assign_status_scores.R` gives a value between 0 (no threats, least concern) and 1 (extinct) to each conservation status category, creating `natserv_status_scores.csv`.
+- `compare_natserve_w_other_spp_status.R` was used to compare NatureServe data to a dataset provided by Emily.
+Ultimately it supported our decision to only use NatureServe and IUCN data.